 Check out of the hotel & transfer to the airport for your flight to Cappadocia (according to your travel date, this maybe via Istanbul as there are direct flights only 3 times a week) and onward transfer to your cave hotel.
 Overnight in Cappadocia.

-* Optional: It is possible to travel to Cappadocia by road, en-route visiting Konya (with a surcharge).
+* Optional: It is possible to travel to Cappadocia by road, en-route visiting Konya (with a small surcharge).
 Early morning departure for Konya and visit mausoleum of the sufi philosopher Mevlana.
 Afterwards departure to Cappadocia visiting Caravanserail on the way.

 05:00 Hot air balloon flight over Cappadocia